ClusterLabs/PAF/administration.md

 The Pacemaker-related actions documented on this page use exclusively generic Pacemaker commands.

-Depending on the Pacemaker stack you're using, you may have an additionnal command line administration tool installed (usually, `pcs` or `crmsh`).
+Depending on the Pacemaker packaging policy and choices of your operating system, you may have an additional command line administration tool installed (usually, `pcs` or `crmsh`).

 If that's the case, you should obviously use the tool that you're the most comfortable with.